maxsw02/DataDrivenParticleDynamicsForLAMMPS/README.md

-This LAMMPS pair style allows you to use structure-preserving machine-learned framework for coarse-grained simulations.
+This LAMMPS pair style enables the use of a structure-preserving machine-learned framework for coarse-grained simulations.

 ## Pre-requisites
 LibTorch == 2.1.2

-Libtorch an be downloaded here: https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-2.1.2%2Bcpu.zip (Preferred method)
+Libtorch can be downloaded here: https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-2.1.2%2Bcpu.zip (Preferred method)

 MKL Package
 ```
 pip install mkl-include
 ```
-Can be installed using conda as well.
+It can be installed using conda as well.

 Other packages/modules loaded/used:
 gcc-13.3 or gcc-9